konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/overview/index.md

 – this happens when the original Document consists of several smaller sub-Documents and needs to be separated so that each one can be processed individually.

-The third section will go over the various options for :ref:`document tokenization<tokenization-tutorials>`.
+The third section will go over the various options for :ref:`Document Tokenization<tokenization-tutorials>`.

 The fourth part describes :ref:`Information Extraction<information-extraction-tutorials>`, during which various information is obtained and labeled from unstructured texts, i.e. Name, Date, Recipient, or any other custom Labels.